hasura/graphql-engine-new-v3/README.md

 ------------------

+## Hasura V3

+Hasura DDN is the new offering by Hasura, built over new V3 Graphql Engine.
+The V3 engine code is at the `v3` folder of this repo.
+Please find more detailed information about the V3 Hasura Graphql Engine (which powers Hasura DDN) in this [README](v3/README.md).

+Hasura V3 architecture includes Data Connectors.
+All Hasura connectors are available open sourced.
+[NDC Hub] (https://github.com/hasura/ndc-hub/) lists all the available connectors.

 ## Hasura V2

-V2 code now resides in the /v2 folder of this repository.
 Please find more detailed information about the V2 Hasura Graphql Engine in this [README](v2/README.md).

-The V3 components are hosted as separate repositories, linked as submodules in this top level repositories for easy access.

-## Hasura DDN

-DDN is the new offering by Hasura, built over new V3 Graphql Engine.
-The core engine and the supporting tools for DDN is available at the ddn/ folder of this repo.
-Please find more detailed information about the V3 Hasura Graphql Engine (which powers Hasura DDN) in this [README](ddn/README.md).

 ## Support & Troubleshooting